nablarch/nablarch-document/en/application_framework/application_framework/blank_project/beforeFirstStep.rst

 The following software are assumed to be installed in the execution environment.

+All projects
+  * Maven 3.0.5 or higher

+Web, RESTful web service, JSR352-compliant batch, Nablarch batch
   * JDK1.8 or higher

+Web for container, RESTful web service for container
+  * JDK11 or higher
-* Maven 3.0.5 or higher
+  * Docker Desktop 2.2.0.0 or higher

 The following do not require advance preparation in the initial setup.